 Though it doesn’t answer all the questions or take the pain away, it’s comforting to know that Jesus gets me.
 He gets my pain.
 He’s been through much worse and He did it all so I could experience His love.
 We each have a choice.
 We can run from God or to God in our pain.
 I urge you to give God a chance with the pain you’re experiencing.
 He understands.

-Written by Jonathan Klein, Senior High & Young Adults Pastor
+Written by Jonathan Klein, Lead Pastor of Innisfail Alliance Church

 - Pastor Grant Sylvester’s “Explore God” message (May 26/27, 2018)

 - Suffering and Evil: The Probability Version

 James Dobson When God Doesn’t Make Sense.
 (Wheaton, Illinois: Tyndale House Publishers, Inc. 1993), p.
 3